Teacher unions to debate industrial action over members' place on vaccine rollout timetable

 Move will not affect the planned reopening of schools on April 12th, according to unions

 Some sources say any potential industrial action might be deferred until the new academic year, which begins in late August.
-Filie photograph: The Irish Times
+File photograph: The Irish Times

 Your Web Browser may be out of date.
 If you are using Internet Explorer 9, 10 or 11 our Audio player will not work properly.